cooltronicpl/varnishcache/README.md

 ## Usage

-This section provides detailed instructions and examples on how to use the Varnish Cloudflare & Preload to static HTML Helper Plugin.
+This section provides detailed instructions and examples on how to use the CDN Cache & Preload to static HTML Helper Plugin.

 ### Preloading Server Cache from Sitemap